GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 # Contributing

 Welcome, user!
-As you might know Google Birthday Notifier is an open source project: any kind of help or contribution is therefore warmly welcomed.
+As you might know Google Contacts Events Notifier is an open source project: any kind of help or contribution is therefore warmly welcomed.
 When I started working on this project I just wanted to solve a problem that I was experiencing with Google Calendar, but it all went much further than I could
 expect: people liked the idea and helped making it even better.